leo-kre/NativewindGradiendText/README.md

 ## Install the required packages

-Before using the gradiend text component you need to install the required packages using npm or yarn
+Before using the GradientText component you need to install the required packages using npm or yarn

 ```bash
 npm install @react-native-masked-view/masked-view react-native-svg